SalesVista/strings/README.md

 E.g. turns `'en_US'` into `'en-US'`

-### `Strings.pluralize(str, locale)`

-Attempts to apply pluralization to the given string in a case-sensitive manner.

-E.g. turns `'plan'` into `'plans'`, turns `'box'` into `'boxes'`, and turns `'fly'` into `'flies'`

 ### `Strings.toLower(str, locale)`

 Attempts to safely transform the given string into lowercase.
 If a locale is given, it will be normalized.
 If the locale-specific operation fails, it will fall back to a locale-agnostic operation.

+### `Strings.toPlural(str, locale)`

+Attempts to apply pluralization to the given string in a case-sensitive manner.

+E.g. turns `'plan'` into `'plans'`, turns `'box'` into `'boxes'`, and turns `'fly'` into `'flies'`

 ### `Strings.toUpper(str, locale)`